 gem install wayback_machine_downloader

-# Download all snapshots for your domain
+# Download every snapshot for your domain

 wayback_machine_downloader https://baylesshigh.com

-# Or target a specific timestamp
+# Or target a specific window

 wayback_machine_downloader https://baylesshigh.com \

-# Remove these from the downloaded HTML:
+# Remove from the downloaded HTML:

-1. The Wayback toolbar/banner <div id="wm-ipp-base">
+1. The Wayback toolbar <div id="wm-ipp-base">

 3. Archive.org JavaScript includes